-The sale of R44 car seats in the UK must cease on 1st September 2023 and this currently also applies to the EU.
+The sale of R44 car seats in the EU and NI must cease on 1st September 2023, although there is a proposal for a 12 month grace period for products already on the market.
 This means that with the availability of R44 approved seats to purchase being withdrawn, they will naturally phase out.

 The approval of new seats is transferring to R129 and after the September date is reached, R129 will be the only approval permitted for new car seat models.
+Sales of R44 child restraints can currently continue in Great Britain beyond the 2023 date.